xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 ---

-[keyword] maybe we should call `Skeleton` an **inductive constraint** that specifies the inductive definition of cell-complex, and we can also have other inductive constraint like `Cubical`.
+[keyword] maybe we should call `Skeleton` an **inductive constraint** that specifies the inductive definition of cell complex, and we can also have other inductive constraint like `Cubical`.

 [keyword] **static properties** of data constructor